Last Updated on October 25, 2023 by Chase Manhattan

 Replacing A Car Battery

 Once you make sure that your alternator is okay, you can go ahead and replace your battery.
 If your alternator damaged the battery, you will need to change both the alternator and the battery.
-Here’s how you change a car battery.
+Here’s how you install a car battery.

 Removing A Car Battery